MrPAkaCannyBoiz/MrPAkaCannyboiz/README.md

 ## Hi there 👋

-I'm Can, a software engineer student from Thailand
+I'm Can aka "Kanku", a software engineer student from Thailand

 I can build and design whatever in my mind